AbhiK002/blappy-fird/DOCUMENTATION.md

   - the idea is, if the game can't access its assets, the default image files embedded into the EXE file will be used

-- `init_game_directory()`: this method is called that does the following:
+- `init_game_directory()`: this method is called that stores the game's user data directory for use throughout the class
-  - `settings_directory` which is a Path object is defined
-  - this class variable contains the path to the game's user data directory
-    - For Windows, as discussed in the latest code snippet, `root_directory_for_windows` is used
-    - For any other OS, `root_directory` is used as the root directory
-  - makes all the parent and subdirectories by using `Path.mkdir(parents=True, exist_ok=True)`, in case they don't exist

 - to control and store the highscore:
   - `current_highscore_in_file` (String): when the game is initially started, the current highscore from the file is read and stored in this
   - `highscore_file` (Path object): stores the path to the file that contains the saved highscore